JefePapaya/Last-Land/Rules.md

 Turn order
 --------------
-Each player rolls two dice.
-The one with the highest sum plays the first turn.
+Each player rolls one dice.
+The one with the highest roll plays the first turn.
 Then the player to his/her left is the next and so on, following a clockwise order.

 Turn rules
 --------------
-1. At the start of a turn the player rolls two dice and chooses one.
-Example: if he/she rolls 2 and 3, he/she can choose either 2 or 3.
-This will be the amount of *Action Points (AP)* he/she will have in this turn
+1. At the start of a turn the player rolls one dice.
+The roll will be the amount of *Action Points (AP)* he/she will have in this turn
 2. The player uses *action points* to perform the following actions:
   * **Move**: moves his/her *pin* to an adjacent *tile*.
 There are some restrictions to movement explained in section Moving.
 Costs 1 *AP*
   * **Drain**: drains the *tile* putting a *drain marker* on it. *Drain markers* can be made with a stroke of a pen on the *tile*.
 Drain can cause *tile depletion*, explained in section Tile.
 Costs 1 *AP* per *drain marker*